 A new loudness standard — LUFS — is starting to gain popularity.
 Streaming services such as Spotify now use normalization using LUFS to regulate the volume between tracks on playback.
 This improves the listener’s experience and makes extreme use of compression and limiting counter-productive.

 If normalization in consumer devices becomes the norm, the loudness war will eventually end.
 This will change how we master our tracks.
 And, In the end, this will benefit all, being able to create music with more dynamics and better sound.

 The introduction of Automated Audio Mastering in the past years is the last innovation in the history of mastering.
 With improving machine-learning, computers can now start to compete with professional audio engineers experts in this task.
 This is a new big movement in the music industry

-MasteringBOX was launched in May 2015, and after 5 years, now there are more than 10 automated mastering services available.
-For many, automated mastering has proven very effective, affordable, and incredible fast.
+MasteringBOX was launched in May 2015, and after more than 6 years, now there are more dozens of automated mastering services available.
+For many, automated mastering has proven very effective, affordable, and incredibly fast.
 Increasing independent artists, bands, and producers are adopting this new trend.
 It is a matter of time for Major labels and recording companies to join.

 If you want to try automated mastering, you can do so completely free.
 Sign up on MasteringBOX, with the free account you have one free master every day.